Archive: Wildlife Photographer of the Year Makes U.S. Debut at Detroit Zoo

 ROYAL OAK, Mich.,

-The exhibition of winning photographs from the 2019 competition features 100 images – dramatically displayed as illuminated large-format color transparencies – chosen from more than 48,000 entries by professional and amateur photographers from 100 countries.
+The exhibition of winners from the 2017 competition features 100 images dramatically displayed as illuminated large-format color transparencies.
+The images were chosen from nearly 50,000 entries by photographers from 92 countries.